-Everything about Clos Lunelles, Cotes de Castillon, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Clos Lunelles, Cotes de Castillon with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos Lunelles History, Overview

-Serving and Decanting Clos Lunelles with Wine, Food, Pairing Tips
+Serving Clos Lunelles with Wine, Food, Pairing Tips

 Clos Les Lunelles Wine Tasting Notes

 |2021||Clos Lunelles (Castillon Côtes de Bordeaux)|

 Black cherries, black raspberries, flowers and chocolate in the nose, the wine shows good color along with ample sweet, tart and salty black plums, bitter cocoa and savory herbs in the supple-textured finish.
 The wine was made from blending 80% Merlot, 10% Cabernet Sauvignon and 10% Cabernet Franc, 14.45% ABV.
 Drink from 2025-2040.
 91-93

 Full-bodied, racy, and sensual, the wine is lush, opulent, and rich, coating your palate with multiple layers of black plums, black cherries, licorice, chalky tannins, and crushed rocks.
 There is intensity, length, complexity, and opulence that is already just great.
 But wait for a bit, and it promises to be even better.
 This is the equal of many of the best Saint-Emilion wines as it comes from similar, limestone terroirs.
 Drink from 2024-2045.

 374 Views Tasted Mar 21, 2023